tensorflow/tensorflow/g3doc/Quantization.md

 ### Instrumentation and constraint ops

-TODO : These ops are not defined yet

-*   instrument_stats : Assigns a unique id and signals that statistics should be collected by the runtime when execution passes through this op.
-*   constrain_uniform : Constrains that for uniform quantization, the solver should choose a type with certain characteristics such as the number of fixed-point values, underlying storage type, or whether to constrain to power of two scales.
+*   const_fake_quant : Emulates the logic of the historic TensorFlow fake_quant_with_min_max_args op.
+*   stats_ref : Declares that statistics should be gathered at this point with a unique key and made available to future passes of the solver.
+*   stats : Declares inline statistics (per layer and per axis) for the point in the computation. stats_ref ops are generally converted to stats ops once trial runs have been performed.
+*   coupled_ref : Declares points in the computation to be coupled from a type inference perspective based on a unique key.

 ## Integration with simulated quantization at training time